Poems

 The Favorite Poet

-spacePoems traditionally gather the texts Rimbaud wrote from January 1870 to mid-September 1871.
-He fair-copied the first fifteen ones in October 1870 and gathered them in a collection given to the young poet Paul Demeny (The collection known as of Douai).
-He then attached to them seven other poems he had written when he was in Belgium, that is to say a whole of 22 poems.
-In those texts, Rimbaud respects the rhyme, uses the alexandrine and favours the sonnet.
-They contain reminiscences of his readings and some are even true pastiches of other poets like Alfred de Musset or Victor Hugo.
+spacePoems traditionally gather texts that Rimbaud wrote from January 1870 to mid-September 1871.
+In October 1870, he copied out his first fifteen poems and gave them to the young poet Paul Demeny (The collection known as of Douai).
+He then attached to them seven other poems which he had written when he was in Belgium, that is to say a whole of 22 poems.

 Hit-Parade